 Bike tires for commuting usually weigh between 200 and 1000 grams.
 The lighter end of the scale offers more speed, but often lacks the extra puncture protection that heavier tires can offer.

-A lighter tire is usually faster, but from an average bike commuter’s perspective weight doesn’t make a huge difference.
+A lighter tire is usually faster, but from an average bike commuter’s perspective, weight doesn’t make a huge difference.
+You can also see it in my test video above.

 Reflective sidewall

-I love this feature on my commuter tires because I know that I’m visible from to any car approaching me from the side in an intersection if it has the lights on.
+I love this feature on my commuter tires because I know that I’m visible from for any car approaching me from the side in an intersection if it has the lights on.

 Check tire pressure regularly, maybe once a week or every two weeks.
 This is important, because low tire pressure can result in pinch flats when you hit potholes, cross tram tracks, get onto curbs, ride on cobble, etc.